Thomascountz/thomascountz/_posts/2021-08-02-copenhagen-air.md

 ![](/assets/images/copenhagen_pollution_maps.png)

 I love these maps!
-One, I think they're beautiful (thank you `matplotlib`!) and two, Its fascinating that there's not underlying map of Copenhagen here.
+One, I think they're beautiful (thank you `matplotlib`!) and two, It's fascinating that there's no underlying map of Copenhagen here.
 The streets represent the data points and only the streets represented in the data are projected onto the plot/map.

 ## Route Querying & Data Joining